llt-warlock/unrealizedIntention/README.md

 1   Filter the vad

     -   by running vad_processing/vad_processing.ipynb
+    -   fitered vad files should be put in the path preprocess/audio/filter_vad/

 2   Using the filtered vad files to generate the samples, ground truth label and write them into csv files